berberman/space/posts/2020-10-27-setting-up-a-haskell-development-environment-on-archlinux.md

 ## Install the language server

-Personally, I would recommend [haskell-language-server](https://github.com/haskell/haskell-language-server), which is active in developing and provide unprecedented coding experience.
+Personally, I would recommend [haskell-language-server](https://github.com/haskell/haskell-language-server), which is active in developing and provides unprecedented coding experience.
 Because we choose using dynamic GHC, we have to compile HLS by ourselves with dynamic option.
 Clone the source code:

 ```
 $ git clone https://github.com/haskell/haskell-language-server --recurse-submodules